ikodigie/hello-world/README.md

 # hello-world
 Ikp's first repository

-Ikp here, newbie to coding but determined to make it Mechanical engineering graduate
+Ikp here, newbie to coding but determined to make it.
+Mechanical engineering graduate